ALLZ/hextoASCII/README.md

-# Sublime Text 2/3 ASCII<->Hex converter Plugin #
+# Sublime Text 2 ASCII<->Hex converter Plugin #

-Sublime Text plugin to convert ASCII->Hex and Hex->ASCII.
+Sublime Text 2 plugin to convert ASCII->Hex and Hex->ASCII

 ## Usage ##

 Just select the string, then use key bindings, menu "Selection" or context menu to convert it.
-If you want to change the view of hexadecimal numbers, just open "HextoASCII.sublime-settings" file and change "literals" option.

 ## Key bindings ##